Sarah Tewhey BS, MSOM, L.Ac, MPH (2028 expected)

 Credentials

-Since 2009, I have been a board certified Licensed Acupuncturist (L.Ac) in Maine and am certified as a Diplomate of Acupuncture by the NCCAOM.
-I also hold Maine licensure for custom Chinese herbal formulation.
-I received my doula training via a multi-year mentorship.
+Board certified Licensed Acupuncturist (L.Ac) in Maine and Diplomate of Acupuncture by the NCBAHM.
+Maine licensure for custom Chinese herbal formulation.

 Birth and postpartum doula, attending over 100 in and out of hospital births since 2011.

-Participant as the doula representative in the Perinatal Quality Collaborative for Maine (PQC4ME), the Maine Perinatal Systems of Care Working Group and the Maine Maternal Health Task Force.
+Participant as the doula representative in the Perinatal Quality Collaborative for Maine (PQC4ME), the Maine Perinatal Systems of Care Working Group, the Maine Maternal Health Task Force and other statewide perinatal health advisory groups.

-Former Vice-Chair of the Maine Board of Licensure for Complementary Healthcare Providers, which oversees professional licensure for naturopaths, acupuncturists and Certified Professional Midwives in Maine.
+Former Vice-Chair of the Maine Board of Licensure for Complementary Healthcare Providers.

 ACUPUNCTURE Education